 Best Xbox One Games introduction

-Fortunately, the Xbox One's future looks as good as its past.
-With the launch of the Xbox One S, not only do we now have the option of a smaller and slimmer console, we also have access to wonderful 4K and HDR content.
-Moreover, when it launches later this year, the high-powered Project Scorpio is promising us even greater things in the form of virtual reality and native 4K gaming.
+As time goes on, the Xbox One's future looks as good as, if not better than, its past, too; when it launches later this year, the high-powered Project Scorpio is expected to bring us even greater things with promises of virtual reality and native 4K gaming.

 With such a large and diverse library of games at our thumb tips, it's not easy to narrow them down into a 'best of' list but someone had to do it.

 So, all that said, whether you're still running a 500GB launch console, have just picked up an Xbox One S, or you're scouting out what you'll be able to get if you decide to pick up Project Scorpio, our guide to the best Xbox One games will help you make the most of your console.
 We're always updating it, too, so you'll never fall behind on the latest and greatest releases.

 1. Ori and the Blind Forest: Definitive Edition